-An IVA can be helpful if you’re struggling to meet your debts, as it freezes interest and prevents lenders from taking any legal action against you.
+If you’re struggling to meet your debts, an IVA can be helpful.
+It freezes higher interest rates and prevents lenders from taking legal action against you.

-Having an IVA won’t necessarily mean you can’t get a mortgage, but it can affect mortgage rates.
+Having an IVA won’t mean you can’t get a mortgage, but it can affect mortgage rates.

 You may have to put down a bigger deposit or pay a higher interest rate.
 An IVA also reduces your credit score, which could make it more difficult to get approved for a mortgage.

-What’s more, taking up a mortgage may put the IVA at risk since the agreement exists to help you get back on track with your finances.
-Any credit exceeding £500 that you wish to get while in an IVA requires prior written permission from your insolvency practitioner and, in some cases, your creditors.
+Moreover, taking up a mortgage may also put the IVA at a high risk.
+This is so because the agreement exists to help you get back on track with your finances.

-The IVA can be a determining factor in whether you can get a mortgage, but it all depends on the lender.
+The IVA can determine whether you can get a mortgage, but it all depends on the lender.

-Some lenders view an IVA as a serious negative, and will automatically decline any mortgage application from someone who has one in place.
-Other lenders may be more willing to consider your application, but will typically require a larger deposit and/or charge a higher interest rate.
+Some lenders view an IVA as a serious negative on credit rating.
+This means they will decline any mortgage application from someone with one in place.
+Other lenders may be more willing to consider your application but will require a larger deposit.
+If not, they will charge a higher interest rate.

 The good news is mortgage approvals have risen sharply after the pandemic, according to mortgage statistics.

-If you’re hoping to get a mortgage, it’s important to speak to a lender about your specific situation and find out how they would view an IVA.
-This way, you can plan accordingly and make sure you’re in the best possible position to get the mortgage you need.
+If you’re hoping to get a mortgage, speaking to a mortgage broker or a lender about your situation is important.
+Only then will you be able to plan and ensure you’re in the best possible position to get the mortgage you need.

 You can get a mortgage with and right after an IVA, but lenders are more likely to accept your application once the IVA is no longer on your credit report.
-The record of the IVA is removed six years after its completion.
+The record of the IVA is removed from the credit record six years after its completion.